 – The Language of Letting Go

 We provide education, support and resource information for family members in order to make this determination.
 Do you require the assistance of an Interventionist to motivate your loved one to change?
 If a loved one’s mood, thoughts or behavior is leaving you feeling overwhelmed, please seek a consultation.
 Our services will provide support and understanding how to assist your loved one with their mental illness and improve your own self-care.
-We also provide ADHD Coaching to assist adults and children with achieving success.

 There are a number of factors affecting an individual’s mental health.
 One does not choose to have a mental illness, a mental illness chooses him or her.
 Some mental illnesses have a genetic link and may manifest between childhood years and early 30’s.
 Other mental conditions, such as ADD/ADHD may be evident in the pre-school years, but are often missed until adulthood after an individual has struggled throughout most of his/her life.